nakitamccool/francisillingworth-milestone-project-3/README.md

 ##### Finding a recipe

 From the home page you can proceed to the "Find Recipe" page by clicking the clearly defined "Find Recipe" button or using the "Find Recipe" navbar tab (as you can anywhere across the website).
-The page is effectivily a form where you choose 2 different fields (cuisine type and author) to filter the full list of recipes by, these can be used alone or together however if used together you get all the results from each filter as opposed to them working together for a more advanced search.
+The page is effectivily a form where a user can choose from 2 different fields (cuisine type and author) to filter the full list of recipes by, these can be used alone or together however if used together you get all the results from each filter as opposed to them working together for a more advanced search.
 If the form is submitted without choosing any parameters no recipes with be displayed.
 Once the parameters are chosen the form is submitted by clicking the clearly labelled "Find Recipe" button beneath the form.
 This will redirect the user to the "Results Page" displaying all results.

 ##### Editing/Deleting a recipe

 Recipes are diplayed on 2 pages.
 The "All Recipes" page and the "Results Page" (you would be redirected her after submitting the find a recipe form on the "Find Recipe" page).
 Recipies are displayed as an accordian where the recipe name, cuisine type, author and cook time are all displayed without opening.
 Located to the right of each this information there are 2 clearly labelled buttons, Edit and Delete (Delete has no text but is easily recognisable due to the trashcan icon and red colour).
-To delete a recipe simple click the delete item and the recipe will be removed premenatly from the database.
-To click the edit button.
+To delete a recipe a user would simply click the delete item and the recipe will be removed premenatly from the database.
+To edit a recipe the user would click the edit button.
 This will redirect the user to an identical page to the "Add Recipe" page with the exception that the fields will already be filled in with the current recipe information.
 All fields are required so once the desired fields have been edited the user would just click the "Update Recipe" button.
-The user will then be redirected back to the "All Recipes" page ******or the results page*********  If the user decides that they no longer wish to edit the recipe they can click the "Cancel" button found next to the update button which will redirect the user back to the "All Recipes" page ******or the results page*********
+The user will then be redirected back to the "All Recipes" page.
+If the user decides that they no longer wish to edit the recipe they can click the "Cancel" button found next to the update button which will redirect the user back to the "All Recipes".

 ## Features